sitewhere/sitewhere.github.io/tutorials/socket/http.md

 combined with an HTTP socket interaction handler to properly parse the HTTP request and send a **200 OK** HTTP response to the caller.

-## Configuring the Socket Event Source
+## Configure the Socket Event Source
 To accept HTTP requests, a socket event source must be configured for the tenant that will receive the data.
 Open the SiteWhere administrative application and choose **Manage Tenants** from the user dropdown in the top-right corner (note that the